SmallHedgehog/Multilayer-Perceptron/README.md

 # Multilayer-Perceptron
 Multilayer perception implementation by C++

-## How to define network structure for mlp
+## How to define network structure for this mlp implemention

 Using Json file to define mlp network structure